 HOW TO CHOOSE A THEME FOR A FOOD BLOG

 You all want that custom looking beautiful site, Pinch of Yum comes to mind, and that will make you successful immediately.
 Well, no it won’t.
 They use custom programming and lots of it.
 Get over it since you and I are not there.
+And that “special look” is not the keys to your success.

 So, I hate white cars, but I won’t send the Uber driver away if the car is white.
 So if a site looks nice, the post was well written with useful information, I may look around and signup for the email list.
-Plus I will come back for more.
+Plus, I will come back for more.
 So nice looking is important, but a beautiful site with crappy content is still a crappy site.
 Get it nice but don’t obsess over every little detail initially.

 We are now going to pick the “theme” which determines the look of your site.
 You can go with a free theme, but the old saying “you get what you pay for” seems to apply to some extent.
 I see many bloggers “fight” with their free/low-cost themes for hours or days and still not get what they want.
 Any theme can be made to do almost anything.
 It is just programming but are you able to do that?
-Plus I worry about updates and bug fixes.
+Plus I worry about updates and bug fixes down the road.
 It is up to you.

-There is a default child theme in Genesis that some will use.
-Fine, if you like it.
 For food bloggers, I suggest the child themes from Feast Design.
 Foodie Pro (I’m using it now) is almost the “standard” theme for a food blogger, but Feast has multiple themes all of them nice looking in just standard configuration.
 That is a well-spent dollar for me.
 For the none food-blogger or just for more choices, see StudioPress for some other great choices.

 I will apologize for not having a more diverse opinion on themes.
 I’m sure there are many fine choices out there.
 Like cars, I like Jeeps and Jaguars, but your Ford works just fine.
 But beware, there are Yugo’s out there.